 Unusual Options Activity Insight: Macy's

-Shares of Macy's (NYSE:M) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $17.25.
+On Tuesday, shares of Macy's (NYSE:M) saw unusual options activity.
+After the option alert, the stock price moved down to $16.69.

 - Sentiment: BEARISH